xpeuvr327/client-topnav/README.md

 # todos
 - remove 404.js (or move to separate script) - it replaces all a (link) elements and redirects to a 404, even on a serverless environment
 - remove insert_next_prev_bottom_nav.js (or move to separate script) - adds a button to the next chapter after div#content
+- support for paths (currently only works for files in same dir)